codesavory/RayTracer_Course/README.md

 # RayTracer_Course
 Repository containing project from course on advanced image synthesis implementing the rendering technique of ray tracing.
+Based on the whitted illumniation model.

 Implemented -
 1. Camera, Light and Material models.